HenryCNH/Deep-Learning-Project---Crowd-Counting/README.md

 ## Deep-Learning-Project---Crowd-Counting

 This is a deep learning model for counting how many people in each image in a mall.
 The images were captured in a fixed camera with a fixed angle.
 The base model adopted in this project is CNN.
+The performance of this model is satisfying target the below dataset.

 ## Dataset Description
 Please go to the link below to download the dataset: https://www.kaggle.com/datasets/fmena14/crowd-counting

 There are 2 datasets used in this project.
 1. A numpy file containing all 2000 image data.
 2. A CSV files that contains labels that represent the number of people in each image.